An exclusive partnership

 What does it cost?

-As the selected research platform for National History Day, NHD participants within a school can enjoy a complementary NoodleTools subscription for one NHD project season.
+As the selected research platform for National History Day, NHD participants within a school can enjoy a complimentary NoodleTools subscription for one NHD project season.

 This complimentary subscription can be used by all NHD teacher mentors and student participants within the school, for the specific and sole purpose of creating National History Day projects.